DogeWang/FAAQP/README.md

 ```
 # AQP
 ## Flights pipeline
-The data is stored in the flights-benchmark/flights_origin.csv.
-You can also download data (5 million tuples) from https://www.transtats.bts.gov/Homepage.asp
+Download data (5 million tuples) from https://www.transtats.bts.gov/Homepage.asp.
+You can also download the data from https://pan.baidu.com/s/1c31bBx8DF6QJ6boYV8DWAg?pwd=2xyn by using the code "2xyn"

 Generate hdf files from csvs.
 ```